LCA-EET/LCA/readme.md

 #### Siege of Dragonspear Encounter
 Pre-requisites:
-- CHARNAME must be in a romance with Corwin, and be male.
+- Gorion's Ward must be in a romance with Corwin, and be male.
-- Corwin must be alive and in CHARNAME’s party.
+- Corwin must be alive and in Gorion's Ward’s party.
-This encounter occurs immediately after CHARNAME’s escape from Avernus.
+This encounter occurs immediately after Gorion's Ward’s escape from Avernus.

 #### Shadows of Amn Encounter 1
 Pre-requisites:
-- CHARNAME must be in a romance with Corwin.
+- Gorion's Ward must be in a romance with Corwin.
-- CHARNAME cannot have entered Suldanessellar.
+- Gorion's Ward cannot have entered Suldanessellar.
-- Corwin must be alive and in CHARNAME’s party.
+- Corwin must be alive and in Gorion's Ward’s party.
 - One of the following conditions must be satisfied:
-  - A: CHARNAME must have been in a romance with Corwin in SoD.
+  - A: Gorion's Ward must have been in a romance with Corwin in SoD.
-  - B: CHARNAME must have defeated Bodhi.
+  - B: Gorion's Ward must have defeated Bodhi.

-For condition A, this encounter can be initiated by speaking to Madame Nin in the Copper Coronet, while CHARNAME has a charisma of 15 or greater.
+For condition A, this encounter can be initiated by speaking to Madame Nin in the Copper Coronet, while Gorion's Ward has a charisma of 15 or greater.

 For condition B, this encounter will be initiated by Corwin, approximately eight hours after Bodhi’s defeat.

-For both conditions, the encounter will only occur if CHARNAME rests in a suitable location:
+For both conditions, the encounter will only occur if Gorion's Ward rests in a suitable location:
 - Sea Bounty
 - Five Flagons
 - Inn at the Bridge District